filikun/filikun.github.io/docs/dashboard_ui/mushroom_cards/frontpage.md

 </details>

 ## Conditional cards
+Cards that are shown when a specific condition is met.

+#### Smoke detector
 Red alert that a smoke detector is on.
 Will highlight where and what it has detected (smoke/heat).
-Blue alerts for ex thunder and if any door or window is open.

 <details markdown="block">
   <summary>Image</summary>
 ![greeter](\assets\images\frontpage\conditional_smoke_detector.png)